NS 3700: The NS 3700 as a model

-The NS 3700 class was released by some Dutch model train manufacturers in scales H0 and 0, first as an expensive handmade brass model by Philotrain and since 2010 as a cheaper production model in H0 scale by Artitec.
-This has marketed virtually all variants of from the SS and NS in all analogue and digital power types.
+The NS 3700 class engine was released by some Dutch model train manufacturers in scales H0 and 0, first as an expensive handmade brass model by Philotrain and since 2010 as a cheaper production model in H0 scale by Artitec.
+This has marketed virtually all variants of from the SS engine and NS engine in all analogue and digital power types.
 Some adjustments had to be made because the curves in the model are much tighter than in reality.